AmentW/csPortfolio/README.md

 ***

 ### Here are the responses to the Portfolio Reflection
--**Identify the most significant hurdle you encountered last trimester.
+- **Identify the most significant hurdle you encountered last trimester.
 Write about what it was and how it was resolved.**
-   -test
+    - test